yan-sh/jrpc-server/README.md

-# JRPC: A simplest implementation of json-rpc server
+# JRPC-Server: A simplest implementation of json-rpc server

 A library to create json-rpc server in the simplest way